Downtown Red Deer business owners struggle with spike in property crimes - Red Deer Advocate

-The latest break-in in downtown Red Deer is a heart-breaker for the business owner — a single mother trying make ends meet while raising an autistic daughter.
+The latest break-in in downtown Red Deer is a heartbreaker for the business owner – a single mother trying make ends meet while raising an autistic daughter.

 An emotional Lisa Spencer-Cook said she sold her home and used the proceeds to open LV’s Vinyl Cafe on Ross Street three weeks ago, so she could bring her four-year-old to work when needed.